SecurityFTW/cs-suite/README.md

 - signup and have logged in already to [azure.microsoft.com](https://azure.microsoft.com)
 - install azure CLI `brew install az`
-- authenticate the azure cli `az login`, you should see your subscription type if it was successful, simiarly to the response below:
+- authenticate the azure cli `az login`, you should see your subscription type if it was successful, similar to the response below:

 ```